About

 About Me

-I’m a thirty-something wife, dog-mom, nonprofit program director, freelance copyeditor, and utter bookworm living in a small college town in the Blue Ridge Mountains of central Virginia.
-In my life, I’ve delivered flowers, inspected food can and jar labels, delivered drugs (Rx only, to people who got them legitimately, promise!), archived bank records to microfilm, waited tables, been an office assistant, taught middle school, and processed mortgage loans for a 3rd-party brokerage.
-I spend an inordinate amount of time on the internet or nose-first in a book.
-In my free time, I also enjoy watching movies and TV (all to the exclusion of mundane evils such as house-cleaning), playing with the dog, playing board games (and Guitar Hero and those cheesy little computer puzzle games), drinking wine, and eating chocolate.
+I’m a thirty-something wife, mom, dog owner, nonprofit program director, and utter bookworm living in a small college town in the Blue Ridge Mountains of central Virginia.
+Prior to my current career, I’ve delivered flowers, inspected food can and jar labels, delivered drugs (Rx only, to people who got them legitimately, promise!), archived bank records to microfilm, waited tables, been an office assistant, taught middle school, and processed mortgage loans for a 3rd-party brokerage.
+I spend the vast majority of my time working, caring for a preschooler, and running a household (in conjunction with my awesome husband, of course).
+In my free time, you can usually find me on the internet or nose-first in a book, listening to podcasts or audiobooks, and occasionally watching TV and cross-stitching.

 I have a tendency to be slightly OCD, but I’m also extraordinarily lazy, so I just make neat piles of things and often wander around the house mumbling under my breath and shutting drawers that have been left ajar, pushing the dining chairs back under the table, etc. I tend toward sarcasm and cynicism on the surface, and yet I have a humongously giant heart when it comes to….well, just about anything….and I’ve been frequently known to cry at TV shows, movies, books, commercials, news stories, friends’ problems and pain and happiness, and even sympathy tears for strangers in distress in public places, to the point where my husband just smiles, rubs my back and hands me a tissue, and affectionately calls me a Weeple.